-8. The Regulations
+7 The Regulations

 Defra has the lead on the regulations arising from the Act, except in relation to setting the rules for the licensing scheme (section 8).

-The GLA determines the licensing conditions and licence fees.
-Licensing conditions were the subject of public consultation before becoming law in April 2006 and were amended from 1 October 2006 to take account of shellfish gathering.
-They were last amended in April 2009, to reflect current licence fees and revisions to the Licensing Standards introduced after public consultation, in the Gangmasters (Licensing Conditions) Rules 2009.
+The GLA has determined the licensing conditions and licence fees which were the subject of public consultation before becoming law in April 2006.
+The licensing conditions were amended from 1 October 2006 to take account of shellfish gathering (The Gangmasters (Licensing Standards) (No2) Rules 2006).
+They were also amended from 6 April 2007 to reflect the changes in fees for 2007-08.
+These changes were all the subject of a public consultation.